VotingM7011E/todo/README.md

 ## ⚙️ CI/CD Pipeline Documentation

+The CI/CD pipeline builds and deploys backend and frontend components independently.

 The CI/CD pipeline is implemented using GitHub Actions.
 It performs the following steps:

 1. Detects changes in `src/frontend` or `src/backend`.